virtuozzo/cloudscripting-docs/docs/reference/events.md

 ```
 where:

-- `jpsType` - *update* type presupposes installing add-on in the existing environment with the predefined listeners for *events*
+- `type` - *update* type presupposes installing add-on in the existing environment with the predefined listeners for *events*
 - `onInstall` - first event that will be executed upon environment installation
     - cp - predefined `actions` and `events` in the example require a compute node, therefore, they are filtered by *nodeGroup* as **cp**
 - `onAfterScaleOut` - event that will be performed upon new compute node addition